 A reporting tool for harassment in Vancouver.
 It's as easy as...sending a text.

-Good Night Out is the grateful recipient of the UBC Centre for Community Engaged Learning’s 2018 Innovation Grant.
-We are using this fund to implement a 2 month text-reporting system for harassment in Vancouver.
+Good Night Out was the grateful recipient of the UBC Centre for Community Engaged Learning’s 2018 Innovation Grant.
+We used this fund to implement a 2 month text-reporting system for harassment in Vancouver.

-Thank you to the team at Made In Print for the assistance in printing our promo cards!
+Thank you to the team at Made In Print for the assistance in printing our promo materials!

 What is this "creep off" project?

 This project is for data collection only.
 It is NOT a way to get help in an emergency.
 If you are in danger, find a place or person that is familiar, ask someone for help, or call 911.
 We are giving this a go for the summer to a) collect some data about the state of creepy behaviors in Vancouver and b) see if people would be open to using technology in this way.
 It is not a bug spray.

 Save the number into your phone: 778 800 3822.
 When you experience or witness harassment, text "creep off" to the number and answer the 4 questions. creep off is essential to kicking off the question chain.
 Keep reading this page to learn some "Do's & Donts" and more details about the questions we are asking.

 What do you hope to get out of this pilot?